chef-boneyard/chef-provisioning/docs/building_drivers.md

 The Driver interface is a set of 4 objects that allow provisioning programs to communicate with drivers.
 There are several key objects in the Driver interface:

 - `Driver`: Represents a "machine warehouse"--an AWS account, a set of vagrant machines, a PXE machine registry.
-You cam ask it for new machines, power machines on and off, and get rid of machines you are no longer using.
+You can ask it for new machines, power machines on and off, and get rid of machines you are no longer using.
 - `Machine`: Represents a ready, connectable machine.
 The machine interface lets you run commands, upload and download files, and converge recipes.
-This returned by Driver methods that create and connect to machines.
+This is returned by Driver methods that create and connect to machines.
 - `MachineSpec`: Represents the saved information about a Machine.
 Drivers use this to save information about how to locate and manipulate individual machines (like the AWS instance ID, PXE MAC address, or Vagrantfile location).
 - `ActionHandler`: this is how Metal communicates back to the host provisioning program (like the machine resource, test-kitchen, or knife/metal command line).
 It primarily uses it to report actions it performs and progress, so that the host can print pretty output informing the user.

 ## Picking a URL scheme

 Every driver instance must be identified uniquely by a URL.
 This generally describes *where* the list of servers lives.
 For cloud providers this will generally be an account or a server.
-For VMs an containers it will either be a directory or global to the machine.
+For VMs and containers it will either be a directory or global to the machine.

 Example URLs from real drivers: